tshepang/blog/content/wajig-2-1-released.md

     managers out there.
 -   It didn't keep up with the pace of development wajig.
 It was a 2nd-class citizen.
--   Oh, and I'm so afraid of GUI developement, or should I say GTK+.
+-   Oh, and I'm so afraid of GUI development, or should I say GTK+.
 It was never an easy domain for me, and I still don't really get it.
     And yes, I've tried.
 Maybe other toolkits are easier, and I'm too lazy to check them out.